schambon/SimRunner/README.md

 For distributed metrics collection (aggregate results from multiple SimRunners, if you have a very intensive workload) take a look at https://github.com/schambon/SimRunner-Collector

-For easy setup in EC2, a quick and dirty script to provision a machine etc. is at https://github.com/schambon/launchSimRunner
+For easy setup in EC2, a quick and dirty script to provision a machine etc. is at https://github.com/schambon/launchSimRunner.
+Supposes that it's built with `docker buildx build --platform linux/amd64,linux/arm64 -t sylvainchambon/simrunner:<version> . --push`

 What's new?